infernojs/inferno/readme.md

 Inferno leverages a very fast virtual DOM (Bobril) to ensure maxmimum performance.
-Although Inferno is in its very early stages of development, its performance in benchmarks bests ever other framework out there (including React and Mithril).
+Although Inferno is in its very early stages of development, its performance in benchmarks bests every other framework out there (including React and Mithril).

 Here is an example component written with Inferno: